Sei Giga: Block-STM Style Parallel Execution

 Let $\{\, t_1, t_2, \ldots, t_n \}$ be the transactions in a finalized block $B$, arranged in the total order determined by that block.
 Each transaction $t_i$ reads some set of addresses, storage slots, or global variables, collectively denoted by $R_i$, and writes a set of addresses or slots denoted by $W_i$.
-We say that $t_j$ depends on $t_i$, denoted $t_j \rightarrow t_i$, precisely when $(j > i)$ and there is at least one element in $W_i$ that intersects with $(R_j \cup W_j)$.
+We say that $t_j$ depends on $t_i$, denoted $t_i \to t_j$, precisely when $j>i$ and

 Intuitively, this captures all cases in which $t_j$ must see the updated value produced by $t_i$.
 Because the block imposes a total order on transactions, the resulting dependency relation is acyclic.

 Sei Giga uses optimistic concurrency control (OCC) to leverage the fact that most transactions are unlikely to conflict.
 In OCC, each node begins by executing all transactions in parallel, distributing them across multiple worker threads and assuming no conflicts will occur \cite{para}.
 While executing, each transaction $t_i$ uses a private buffer to store changes to its write set $W_i$, rather than updating the globally visible EVM state.
 Once $t_i$ finishes, it enters a validation phase to detect conflicts with any committed transaction $t_k$ where $k < i$.
 A conflict arises if $t_k$ has written to an address that is in either $R_i$ or $W_i$ after $t_i$ began.
 If such a conflict is found, $t_i$ is rolled back and re-executed (potentially in a more conservative manner).
 If no conflict is detected, the changes in $W_i$ are committed to the global state, and $t_i$ is marked complete.